Should we test the model assumptions before running a model-based test?: Results for some specific test problems

 \subsection{Tests of normality in the one-sample problem}

 The simplest problem in which preliminary misspecification testing has been investigated is the problem of testing a hypothesis about the location of a sample.
 The standard model-based procedure for this is the one-sample Student's \textit{t}-test.
 It assumes the observations $X_1, X_2, ..., X_n$ to be i.i.d. normal.
-For non-normal distributions with existing variance the \textit{t}-test is asymptotically equivalent to the Gauss-test, which is asymptotically correct due to the Central Limit Theorem.
+For non-normal distributions with existing variance the \textit{t}-test is asymptotically equivalent to the Gauss-test, which is asymptotically correct due to the CLT.
 The \textit{t}-test is therefore often branded robust against non-normality if the sample is not too small, see, e.g., \cite{Bartlett35,LehRom05}.
 An issue is that the quality of the asymptotic approximation does not only depend on $n$, but also on the underlying distributional shape, as the speed of improvement of the normal approximation is not uniform.
 Very skew distributions or extreme outliers can affect the power of the \textit{t}-test for large $n$, see \cite{Cressie80}.
+Another problem with the application of the CLT is the non-robustness of the mean as functional in the space of distributions (\cite{HaRoRoSt86}).
+Consider a situation in which the interest is in inference about $\mu$ assuming the underlying distribution as ${\cal N}(\mu,\sigma^2)$.
+If in fact the underlying distribution is $Q_{\mu.\sigma^2,\epsilon,x}=(1-\epsilon){\cal N}(\mu,\sigma^2)+\epsilon\delta_x$ with small $\epsilon$ and $x$ for away from $\mu$, $\delta_x$ being the Dirac measure in $x$, $EQ_{\mu.\sigma^2,\epsilon,x}$ may be arbitrarily far away from $\mu$ despite $d({\cal N}(\mu,\sigma^2), Q_{\mu.\sigma^2,\epsilon,x})$ small for most sensible distance measures $d$ between distributions.
+If observations $x$ are interpreted as outliers, the parameter of scientific interest may still be $\mu$ rather than $EQ_{\mu.\sigma^2,\epsilon,x}$, but the CLT will grant consistency of the sample mean for the latter, not the former.

-Cressie mentions that the biggest problems occur for violations of independence, however we are not aware of any literature examining of independence testing combined with the \textit{t}-test.
+Cressie mentions that the biggest problems for the \textit{t}-test occur for violations of independence, however we are not aware of any literature examining of independence testing combined with the \textit{t}-test.